booyaa/poisonpentametron/README.md

 ## Thanks

-* pentametron - who found the words.
+* @pentametron - who found the words.
-* berg - for an excellent hackday and showing interest in the project.
+* Berg - for an excellent hackday and showing interest in the project.
-* roy lines - for writing the node version of the little printer api.
+* Roy Lines - for writing the node version of the little printer api.
-* edwin webb - for making an awesome grunt template based off roy's hard work.
+* Edwin Webb - for making an awesome grunt template based off roy's hard work.
+* Sean McManus - for his excellent ransom font.

 ## Feedback